 Psychotropic Use in RTFS

-The Quality Collaborative on Improving the Use of Psychotropic Medications in Residential Treatment Facilities (RTFs)* is a three year initiative that will collaboratively review current practices and develop and implement strategies to improve psychotropic medications prescribing for children and youth in care.
+The Quality Collaborative on Improving the Use of Psychotropic Medications with Youth in Residential Treatment Facilities (RTFs)* was a three year initiative (2016-2019) in which participating residential treatment providers worked together to collaboratively review practices and developed and implemented strategies to improve psychotropic medications prescribing for children and youth in care.

-Nine RTFs from across the nation have already been selected to participate and will be supported through a learning collaborative model and use of a CQI tool, to identify objectives and strategies, and track process and outcome indicators using a continuous quality improvement structure, adapted from the Quality Improvement Framework developed by the Center for Health Care Strategies, Inc. (CHCS), a core partner in the TA Network.
+Nine RTFs from across the nation were selected to participate and were supported through a learning collaborative model and use of a CQI tool, to identify objectives and strategies, and track individual and common process and outcome indicators using a continuous quality improvement structure, adapted from the Quality Improvement Framework developed by the Center for Health Care Strategies, Inc. (CHCS), a core partner in the TA Network.
+The TA Network led the collaborative, providing clinical and program related technical assistance to support participating RTFs and facilitate the peer-to-peer learning model.
+For more information, please contact Morgan Bosset at firstname.lastname@example.org.

 *Adapted from the Center for Health Care Strategies, Inc. Collaborative on Improving the Use of Psychotropic Medication among Children and Youth in Foster Care.